 Bill’s restaurants are great for families.
-They’re a great choice for a kid friendly restaurant in London and have an increasing number of branches all over the UK.
+They’re a great choice if you’re looking for kid friendly restaurants in London and have an increasing number of branches all over the UK.

 Back in the day before the Sneaky Veg kids were born one of my all-time favourite things to do was get the train down to Brighton with my girl friends, queue for brunch at Bill’s and then spend the rest of the day shopping.
 The last time I did this I was pregnant with R and the kind staff at Bill’s found me a stool so I didn’t have to stand to queue!